arnochauveau/angular/aio/content/guide/router.md

 </code-example>

-In your guard function, implement the guard you want to use.
+In your guard file, add the guard functions you want to use.
-The following example uses `canActivate` to guard the route.
+The following example uses `canActivateFn` to guard the route.

 <code-example header="guard (excerpt)">

-export const yourGuard: CanActivateFn = (
+export const yourGuardFunction: CanActivateFn = (
     next: ActivatedRouteSnapshot,
     state: RouterStateSnapshot) => {
       // your  logic goes here